Oryx/Pecos

 Oryx/Pecos is a proprietary operating system developed from scratch by Bell Labs beginning in 1978 for the express purpose of running AT&T's large-scale PBX switching equipment.
 The operating system was first used with AT&T's flagship System 75, and until very recently, was used in all variations up through and including Definity G3 (Generic 3) switches, now manufactured by AT&T/Lucent Technologies spinoff Avaya.
 The last system based on Oryx/Pecos was the Avaya G3 CSI running release 13.1 Definity software.
 The formal end of sale was February 5, 2007.
 Although widely believed to be a Unix-like variant developed directly by Bell Labs, that is not the case, as it is not based on any version of Unix.

+Description

 Oryx/Pecos consists of a kernel (Oryx), and the associated processes running on top of it (Pecos).
 The system is named for Pecos Street, which bounds the Westminster, CO campus of then AT&T's Colorado Bell Labs location, while Oryx was the last word alphabetically before OS in the office dictionary and the Oryx was purportedly the origin of the unicorn myth.
 The system is loosely based on Thoth (developed at the University of Waterloo) and DEMOS (developed at Los Alamos Scientific Labs).

 Features normally found in commercial operating systems are not found in Oryx/Pecos.
 Such features include: